We are open and COVID-19 SECURE. Click here to find out more

 Vaccination provides protection against Distemper, Parvovirus, Leptospirosis, Infectious Hepatitis and Parainfluenza.
 Additional protection against Kennel Cough and Rabies is available.

 We recommend vaccination against cat flu (Herpes and Calici viruses), Feline Infectious Enteritis and Feline Leukaemia virus.
 For cats living in colonies we would also advise protection against Chlamydia.
-If you are planning to take your cat abroad will he/she additionally need a vaccination against Rabies.

 Vaccination is now available against two fatal diseases - Myxomatosis and Haemorrhagic Viral Disease.
 Both diseases can be carried by insects, so house rabbits are still at risk.
 We strongly recommend that all pet rabbits are vaccinated annually.